-- a) Is located within a city or town's sphere of influence; - b) Does not exceed 150 acres in size; - c) Does not contain prime agricultural land as defined in the Cortese-Knox-Hertzberg Act (G.C. §56064); - d) Does not contain lands subject to Measures J or P as reflected in the County of Napa General Plan Land Use Map; - e) Is designated for urban development in the general plan of the annexing city/town; - f) May include privately or publicly owned lands; - g) Is surrounded or substantially surrounded by the annexing city/town.
-Substantially surrounded territory is unincorporated territory with an outer boundary that is more than 50% contiguous to the annexing city/town's jurisdictional boundary; - h) The outer boundary is the annexing city/town's jurisdictional boundary, the annexing city/town's sphere of influence, and/or property owned by the State of California; - i) The territory is developed or developing.
-This determination is based on: the availability of public utilities, the presence of public improvements, or the presence of physical improvements on the parcels within the area; and - j) The territory is currently receiving benefits from the annexing city/town or would benefit from the city/town following annexation.
+Is located within a city or town's sphere of influence;

+Does not exceed 150 acres in size;

+Does not contain prime agricultural land as defined in the Cortese-Knox-Hertzberg Act (G.C. §56064);

+Does not contain lands subject to Measure P as reflected in the County of Napa General Plan Land Use Map;

+Is designated for urban development in the general plan of the annexing city/town;

+Is surrounded or substantially surrounded by the annexing city/town.
+Substantially surrounded territory is unincorporated territory with an outer boundary that is more than 50% contiguous to the annexing city/town's jurisdictional boundary;

+The outer boundary is the annexing city/town's jurisdictional boundary, the annexing city/town's sphere of influence, and/or property owned by the State of California;

+The territory is developed or developing.
+This determination is based on: the availability of public utilities, the presence of public improvements, or the presence of physical improvements on the parcels within the area; and

+The territory is currently receiving benefits from the annexing city/town or would benefit from the city/town following annexation.